Taylor Swift Drops New Single 'Look What You Made Me Do'

 And it’s clear the pop star won’t be playing nice.

-“Oh, I’m sorry, the old Taylor can’t come to the phone right now,” Swift sings.
+“Oh, I’m sorry, the old Taylor can’t come to the phone right now,” Swift says.
 “Why?
-Oh. ’Cause she’s dead.”
+Oh, because she’s dead.”

 Earlier in the week, Swift deleted all content of her Instagram and Twitter accounts, leaving her social media profiles blank.
 Her official website also went dark — though expert sleuthing from Swifties uncovered some details of the new release.